 In fact, the CO2 partial pressure is a very small quantity compared to the other gaseous components of our atmosphere.

 Equilibrium with Atmospheric CO2

-In order to bring an input solution into chemical equilibrium with the atmospheric CO2 one should use a partial pressure of 0.00039 atm – see table above.
-According to Eq.(1) we obtain
+To bring an input solution into chemical equilibrium with atmospheric CO2, a partial pressure of 0.00039 atm should be used – see table above.
+According to 1 we obtain

 |(2)||pCO2 = – log P = – log 0.00039 = 3.408|

-This is exactly the pCO2 used as default value in aqion’s input panel.
+This is exactly the pCO2 that is used as the default in aqion’s input panel.